topo-gps/ios-manual/en/main/dashboard.rst

 Route distance meter
 ~~~~~~~~~~~~~~~~~~~~
-The route distance meter (-.- km top right) indicates the length of all routes that are :ref:`loaded <ss-route-load>` on the map, including planned routes.
+The route distance meter (-.- km top right) indicates the length of all routes that are :ref:`loaded <sec-routes-load>` on the map, including planned routes.
 If a route is loaded the symbol 'rte' appears just above the 'km/h' to indicate that this is the distance of a loaded route.

 If routes are loaded and you tap the route distance meter, the map will be centered on the loaded routes.